Toronto Airport Express: Route

-The route took about 1 hour and 10 minutes without accounting traffic delays.
+The route took about 1 hour and 10 minutes without accounting for traffic delays.

 Fleet

 The Airport Express used H345 Prevost Car 45' motor coaches with seating for 56.
 They were powered by engines that produce 55 per cent less nitrogen oxide and 90 per cent less particulate matter than the previous models.
-The coaches also come with improved features including such as leather seats, free WiFi internet, laptop plugs and retractable seat belts.
+The coaches also have improved features, including leather seats, free WiFi internet, laptop plugs and retractable seat belts.